- Emergency Plumbing

 Home » Plumbing » Backflow Prevention

-Backflow Prevention in Sarasota, FL by Wimpy's Dependable Plumbing
+Backflow Prevention in Sarasota, FL by Wimpy's Plumbing & Air

 We don’t often hear about the dangers of backflow in a plumbing system.
 And this is largely due to the fact that today’s plumbing systems are outfitted with backflow prevention devices that help to keep you safe.
 But a sudden change in pressure in your pipes could potentially allow a nearby source of contamination to move into the pipes, ruining your potable water supply or the municipal water supply with pesticides or other harmful substances.